Passive Multifamily Investment

 When comparing multifamily real estate investments to stocks or bonds, a key advantage is price stability.
 Unlike publicly traded markets, many passive multifamily investments are less prone to price fluctuations.

-How can you make a passive multifamily investment?
+How can you make a passive investment?

-For those who are convinced of the benefits of a passive multifamily investment, there are two common investment vehicles through which this can be accomplished:
+For those who are convinced of the benefits of a passive investment, there are two common investment vehicles through which this can be accomplished:

 Real Estate Investment Trusts (REITs)